SoubhagyaSDas/Sudoku-io/README.md

 Details about individual contributions can be found in the main branch of this repository in the file called: Contributions.
 Please also refer to the commit history for a comprehensive overview of the contributions made by each team member.

-### Documentation
+### Documentation (all found in the Wiki section)

-- **Class Diagram:** The class diagram for our project is available in the Wiki section of this repository.
+- **Class Diagram:** The representations of all the classes and their attributes and methods for our project.

-- **Storyboards:** You can find the storyboards illustrating the user experience in the Wiki section as well.
+- **Storyboards:** The design we intially came up with and the design we ended up going with to illustrate the user experience.

-- **Use Case Diagram:** You can find the use case diagram illustrating the user's possible actions in the Wiki section as well.
+- **Use Case Diagram:** All the user's possible actions in our Sudoku application.

-- **Project Plan:** Initial Trello Board can also be found in the Wiki section.
+- **Project Plan:** Initial Trello Board reflecting our project goals and timeline.

+- **Testing Plan:** The plan to "play" through a game to test the backend functionality.

+- **Testing Results:** Scripts and log files of backend testing.

 ## Running the App